When does the Communication Department officially "close" courses on GOLD?

 The Comm Department takes attendance on the first day of lecture for upper division classes (in section for lower division), and any enrolled students who do not attend on the first day will be dropped.
 We never know in advance which students (enrolled or on the waitlist) will actually attend on the first day.
 Even if you think you do not have very high priority on the list, you might be issued an add code if students higher on the list than you do not attend.
 Also, if your priority is not high enough to be added the first day, you might still be able to add on the second day if space opens up and/or if the newly added students do not end up using their approval codes.
 Your instructor will tell you if you should continue attending class in that case.

 How will I know whether or not I will be added to a class?
 Can I find out before the quarter starts what my chances are for getting in?

 Waitlists will not be prioritized until right before the first lecture has met, so there is no way to know in advance where you fit among the other students on the waitlist.
+The waitlist number you see on GOLD is NOT accurate as of the first day of class!
 Faculty will not have access to the waitlists in advance, so please do not email instructors (or undergraduate advisors) to ask about your priority status.

 Remember that you must attend the first day of class or your name will be removed from the waitlist.
 Listen carefully for instructions on the first day—the instructors or TAs for each course will inform you as to when and how they will distribute the approval codes.
 For upper division courses, the instructors should know by the first class meeting how many students they can initially add and where you fall in terms of priority.
 Remember that if your priority is not high enough to be added the first day, you might still be able to add on the second day if space opens up and/or if the newly added students do not end up using their approval codes.
 It is important to continue to attend lecture and or discussion section until the instructor or TA informs you that no more approval codes will be given.